North Korea frees three US detainees ahead of Trump summit - Journal du Cameroun

-North Korea has freed three American detainees, President Donald Trump announced Wednesday, hailing a diplomatic victory ahead of a planned summit with Kim Jong Un.
+Three Americans detained in North Korea headed back to the United States Wednesday after being freed ahead of a summit between President Donald Trump and Kim Jong Un.

-Pyongyang granted the three men “amnesty,” a US official said, and they are now on their way back to the United States with Secretary of State Mike Pompeo.
+Pyongyang granted the three men “amnesty,” a US official said, offering Trump a much-needed diplomatic victory and removing the last major obstacle to a historic meeting between Cold War foes.

 Two of the men, agricultural expert Kim Hak-song and former professor Tony Kim were arrested in 2017, while Kim Dong-chul, a South Korea-born American businessman and pastor in his 60s, was sentenced to 10 years’ hard labor in 2016.